 Note: The Federal Title IV refund calculations only apply to withdrawals from all classes.
 However, if a student changes track and if there is an adjustment made to her/his tuition charge, the Financial Aid Office may recalculate the student’s Cost of Attendance Budget to see if her/his aid eligibility has changed.

 Under certain circumstances, the federal government will cancel all or part of an educational loan.
 This practice is called Loan Forgiveness.
 To qualify, you must:

-- Teach or practice medicine in certain types of communities; or,
+- Teach or practice medicine in certain types of communities

 Student loans, unlike grants and work–study, are borrowed money that must be repaid, with interest, just like car loans and home mortgages.
 You cannot have these loans canceled because you didn’t like the education you received, didn’t get a job in your field of study or because you’re having financial difficulty.
 Loans are legal obligations that you’ll have to repay.

-Student departing from NCNM or ceasing to enroll at least half–time must complete online exit counseling.
-Exit Counseling link.
+Students departing from NCNM or ceasing to enroll at least half–time must complete online exit counseling.